Welcome to the next installment of the Classical Education and Homeschool Science series! So far, I have shared:

 The logic stage is also often to as the dialectic stage, both of which can be a bit cryptic.
 So let me clear up the confusion by saying that I mean the years when the student has already mastered the basic facts and is beginning to apply them as he or she learns new concepts.

 These are the years when the student questions everything and has a strong desire to know why.
 During the logic stage years the student is assaulting you with questions that begin with, “But, why __________”.
 If you have a logic stage student, you know exactly what I mean.
 If not, trust me when I say — it will be clear when your student has entered the logic stage.

-We like to compare the logic stage student to bucket full of unorganized information that needs to be filed away and stored in a cabinet.
+We like to compare the logic stage student to a bucket full of unorganized information that needs to be filed away and stored in a cabinet.
 This student wants to know why things work the way they do.